-Forum Dvorah was initially established in Tel Aviv in 2009 with the support of the Institute for Inclusive Security, founded by former US Ambassador Swannee Hunt, in order to promote the inclusion of women in national security decision-making processes and in peacemaking negotiations.
+Forum Dvorah was initially established in Tel Aviv in 2009 with the support of the Institute for Inclusive Security, in order to promote the inclusion of women in national security decision-making processes and peacemaking negotiations.

-This initiative came in the wake of UN Security Council Resolution1325, which stresses the importance of equal participation and involvement of women in all efforts for the maintenance and promotion of peace and security.
+This initiative came in the wake of UN Security Council Resolution (UNSCR) 1325 from October 1325, which stresses the importance of equal participation and involvement of women in all efforts for the maintenance and promotion of peace and security.

-We are a non-partisan, non profit NGO with an active network of professional women in an array of fields relating to Israel’s national security and foreign policy.
+Forum Dvorah is a non-partisan, non-profit NGO with an active network of professional women in an array of fields relating to Israel’s national security and foreign policy.

 The Forum is unique in terms of its goals and the make-up of its participants, who come from a variety of opinions and backgrounds, but who are all involved professionally with the security and political fields.